Lay-Off Employment Services

 Were You Laid-Off Unexpectedly?

-Lay-Offs are typically imposed by employers due to shortage of work.
-Recently, many employers have imposed lay-offs or even extended lay-offs on the basis of COVID-19.
+Temporary lay-offs are typically imposed by employers due to shortage of work, and are sometimes even called “shortage of work” layoffs.
+Recently, many employers have imposed lay-offs or even extended lay-offs on the basis of COVID-19 or the rapidly changing economy in Calgary and throughout Alberta.

-The Employment Standards Code has sections relating to lay-offs and when extended lay-offs become terminations automatically.
+The Alberta Employment Standards Code has sections relating to lay-offs and when extended temporary lay-offs automatically become permanent lay-offs, which are really just terminations of employment.

 Did Your Employer Breach Your Contract?

-Some courts have considered lay-offs to be a breach of the employment contract (whether the contract is verbal or written) which could give rise to a constructive dismissal, despite the sections in the Employment Standards Code and other similar legislation in other provinces which would otherwise appear to allow lay-offs.
+Some courts have considered even temporary layoffs to be a breach of the employment contract (whether the contract is verbal or written) which could give rise to a constructive dismissal, despite the sections in the Alberta Employment Standards Code and other similar legislation in other provinces which would otherwise appear to allow temporary layoffs.

-Whether an employer is allowed to lay-off its employees in a given situation is something we can advise you on.
+Whether an employer is allowed to layoff its employees in a given situation is something we can advise you on.
+Bow River Law provides legal services for laid off employees and employers needing to carry out employee layoffs.
 Let us help you.

-- Employers sometimes try to get employees to sign something indicating that they “agree” to a layoff
+- Employers in Calgary and throughout Alberta will sometimes try to get employees to sign something indicating that they “agree” to a layoff

 - If your employer has laid you off or tried to get you to agree to a layoff, legal advice that is tailored to your situation could really help you